bdecon/econ_data/bd_CPS/README.md

 3) bd_CPS_grapher.ipynb creates line plots from the bd CPS feather file data and user-specified query strings.
 This program allows a user to query the (currently 1994-) dataset, apply calculations, and visualize the results.

 Settings and other required code are also contained in the python file bd_CPS_details.py.
 There is additionally a notebook that downloads regional consumer price index data from BLS (used as the price deflator for real wage series), as well as a notebook that benchmarks the bd CPS results against four BLS published estimates.
+If you want to see examples of how to use bd CPS data, the [benchmarks](https://github.com/bdecon/econ_data/blob/master/bd_CPS/bd_CPS_benchmark.ipynb) are a good place to start.

 ##### How to run/ update